z4kn4fein/stashbox/docs/docs/configuration/registration-configuration.md

 <CodeDescPanel>
 <div>

-The registration configuration API is fluent, which means all the related option methods can be chained after each other.
+The registration configuration API is fluent, which means all option methods can be chained after each other.
-This nature enables an easier way of configuring complicated registrations.
+This provides an easier way to configure complicated registrations.

 </div>
 <div>